juanidiaz/Word-Guess-Game/pseudoCode.md

 ## Probing
 - get KEY
-- compare the KEY to GUESSLETTER to see if it has been used before
+- compare the KEY to GUESSEDLETTERS to see if it has been used before
     + if used letter, alert user to pick another letter
 - compare KEY to each character of WORD
     FOR EACH:
-    + if KEY is a match add KEY to GUESSLETTER array replace letter position from WORD to '-' replace '-' from GUESS to KEY
+    + if KEY is a match add KEY to GUESSEDLETTERS array replace letter position from WORD to '-' replace '-' from GUESS to KEY
     + if KEY is NOT a match set MISS to TRUE